Stock market today: Asian shares fall as Wall Street retreats, ending record-setting rally

 The package delivery company pumps commerce around the world, and its signal for potentially weaker demand could dim the hope that's fueled Wall Street's recent rally: that the Federal Reserve can pull off a perfect landing for the economy by slowing it enough to stifle high inflation but not so much that it causes a recession.

-Winnebago Industries also fell short of analysts' profit expectations for the latest quarter.
-The maker of motorhomes and other recreational products said it sold fewer units than a year earlier because of ''market conditions'' and had to offer higher discounts.
-Its stock dropped 5.6%.
+Winnebago Industries' stock dropped 5.6% after it also fell short of analysts' profit expectations for the latest quarter.

 General Mills, which sells Progresso soup and Yoplait yogurt, reported stronger profit for the latest quarter than expected, but its revenue fell short as a recovery in its sales volume was slower than expected.
-The company said a key sales measure may now fall for its full fiscal year because of ''a more cautious consumer economic outlook'' and other factors.
 Its stock fell 3.6%.

 Still, a pair of reports showed the U.S. economy may be in stronger overall shape than expected.
 Both confidence among consumers in December and sales of previously occupied homes in November improved more than economists had expected.